-- A. Pyramids must follow Intermediate Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - B. Top persons must receive primary support from a base.
+- A. Pyramids must follow Intermediate Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - 1.
+Note: Single based or assisted single based EXTENDED stunts are not allowed in the Intermediate Special Abilities Unified Divisions (also not allowed in the Intermediate Primary or any of the younger Intermediate Divisions). - B. Top persons must receive primary support from a base.